-International Institute of Earthquake Engineering and Seismology Tehran, I.R.
-Iran, vasseghi@ iiees.ac.ir
+International Institute of Earthquake Engineering and Seismology Iran, Tehran, vasseghi@iiees.ac.ir

-(Received: April 25, 2003 - Accepted in Revised Form: October 14, 2004)
+(Received: April 26, 2003 - Accepted in Revised Form: Feb.
+25, 2005)

-Abstract Web of plate girders in bridges are usually reinforced by welded transverse stiffeners in order to improve their shear capacity.
+Abstract The web of plate girders in bridges are usually reinforced by welded transverse stiffeners in order to improve their shear capacity.
 Due to problems associated with field welding and fatigue, welded stiffeners are not suitable for retrofitting existing bridges.
-Bolted stiffeners are a practical alternative for strengthening girders that are expected to experience shear stresses in excess of their design shear capacity.
+Bolted stiffeners are a practical alternative for strengthening girders that are expected to experience shear stress in excess of their design shear capacity.
 This paper presents the results of an analytical study into behavior of plate girders with bolted transverse stiffeners.
-Based on this study new requirements are developed for design of such girders.
+Based on this study new requirements are developed for designing of such girders.